Sep. 2017 - July 2021

 CytoMAP seeks to fill the need for easy to use software facilitating spatial analysis of single cells.
 Thus, CytoMAP deals primarily with already segmented cells, i.e. tables of cells with position and channel values.
 My goal is to help users do something more with their segmented image data.

-If you are interested in learning more please see our recent publication in Cell Reports.
+If you are interested in learning more please see the publication in Cell Reports.

 There is a mostly complete Wiki available here.